-- P1.2 explains the relationship between properties, structure, uses and applications of materials in engineering - P2.1 describes the types of materials, components and processes and explains their implications for engineering development - P3.1 uses mathematical, scientific and graphical methods to solve problems of engineering practice - P3.2 develops written, oral and presentation skills and applies these to engineering reports - P4.1 describes developments in technology and their impact on engineering products - P4.2 describes the influence of technological change on engineering and its effect on people - P4.3 identifies the social, environmental and cultural implications of technological change in engineering. - P5.1 demonstrates the ability to work both individually and in teams. - P5.2 applies management and planning skills related to engineering - P6.1 applies knowledge and skills in research and problem-solving related to engineering. - P6.2 applies skills in analysis, synthesis and experimentation related to engineering.
+- P1.1 identifies the scope of engineering and recognises current innovations - P1.2 explains the relationship between properties, structure, uses and applications of materials in engineering - P2.1 describes the types of materials, components and processes and explains their implications for engineering development - P2.2 describes the nature of engineering in specific fields and its importance to society - P3.1 uses mathematical, scientific and graphical methods to solve problems of engineering practice - P3.2 develops written, oral and presentation skills and applies these to engineering reports - P4.1 describes developments in technology and their impact on engineering products - P4.2 describes the influence of technological change on engineering and its effect on people - P4.3 identifies the social, environmental and cultural implications of technological change in engineering. - P5.1 demonstrates the ability to work both individually and in teams. - P5.2 applies management and planning skills related to engineering - P6.1 applies knowledge and skills in research and problem-solving related to engineering. - P6.2 applies skills in analysis, synthesis and experimentation related to engineering.